 What If You Fail Inspection?

 The question remains, what happens to those that fail?
-You may have a good, reliable car, but if it doesn’t pass the Illinois emissions testing you are going to have to deal with a few issues.
+You may have a good, reliable car, but if it doesn’t pass the Illinois emissions testing (kit let’s you scan your vehicle for emission tested) you are going to have to deal with a few issues.

 First and foremost, you will need to go to a registered testing area, and make sure that you are able to test properly.